Labstep/labstepPy/docs/index.rst

 This guide is for anyone who wants to automatically attach analysis scripts and data to your experiments on Labstep.

+All the labstepPy code is available under open source licenses from repositories at `github <https://github.com/Labstep/labstepPy>`_.

 Installation
 ------------